ZorbakScape/JagexLauncherBypass/README.md

 These script files are currently compatible with Windows and Linux operating systems.
 We're actively working on creating scripts for Mac OS as well.

 #### Disclaimer
-I do not own a second PC for Mac or Linux, so we need information to support these systems.
+I do not own a second PC or a Mac or Linux, so we need information to support these systems.
 Thank you for your cooperation.

 ## Supported Clients